j-w-s/Checkers/README.md

 1. Load the .dfx file to a machine that can laser-cut the design for the enclosure of the Raspberry Pi 3b
 2. Cut the wooden planks
 3. Stain cut pieces and let dry
-4. Assemble cut pieces for the enclosure and use wood glue to hold pieces together
+4. Assemble cut pieces for the enclosure
-5. Drill holes for buttons, joystick, and power cord.
+5. Drill holes for the buttons, joystick, and power cord
-6. Use a utility knife to cut a hole for the display of the Raspberry Pi 3b or competing device via a saw or nulling machine
+6. Use a utility knife to cut a hole in the top piece of the enclosure for the display of the Raspberry Pi 3b or competing device
 7. Use screws to ground accessories to their designated locations on the enclosure
+8. Use wood glue to seal pieces together

 <!-- FEATURES -->
 ## Features